Recurrent breast cancer

 If the borders are free of cancer when examined under a microscope, that's considered a negative margin.
 If any part of the border has cancer cells (positive margin), or the margin between the tumor and normal tissue is close, the risk of breast cancer recurrence is increased.

 - Lack of radiation treatment following a lumpectomy.
-Most women who choose a lumpectomy (wide local excision) for breast cancer undergo breast radiation therapy to reduce the risk of recurrence.
-Women who don't undergo the radiation therapy have an increased risk of local breast cancer recurrence.
+Most people who choose a lumpectomy (wide local excision) for breast cancer undergo breast radiation therapy to reduce the risk of recurrence.
+Those who don't undergo the radiation therapy have an increased risk of local breast cancer recurrence.

 - Younger age.
-Younger women, particularly those under age 35 at the time of their original breast cancer diagnosis, face a higher risk of recurrent breast cancer.
+Younger people, particularly those under age 35 at the time of their original breast cancer diagnosis, face a higher risk of recurrent breast cancer.

 - Inflammatory breast cancer.
 People with inflammatory breast cancer have a higher risk of local recurrence.